lmu-plai/bfesaliency/README.md

 # bfesaliency

-This repository contains the data for the paper "Which Instructions Matter the Most: A Saliency Analysis of Binary Function Embedding Models", published at DLSP 2025.
+This repository contains the data for the paper "Which Instructions Matter the Most: A Saliency Analysis of Binary Function Embedding Models", [published](https://www.plai.ifi.lmu.de/publications/dlsp2025-calltargets.pdf) at DLSP 2025.

-You can find the authors' contact information [here](https://www.plai.ifi.lmu.de/people/employees/dannehl/index.html)
+You can find the authors' contact information [here](https://www.plai.ifi.lmu.de/people/employees/dannehl/index.html).

 ## Citation